 A short history of Norway in the 19th century

-As I describe in my blog entry about stave churches in Norway the country was hit severely by the Black Death from 1349 and the next couple of years.
+As I describe in my entry about stave churches in Norway the country was hit severely by the Black Death from 1349 and the next couple of years.
 The plague caused a huge decline of the population but contributed also to subjecting the country to foreign rule.
-In the next 400 “dark” years Norway was united with Denmark.
+In the next 400 “dark” years Norway was in union with Denmark.

-In the Napoleonic wars the Danish king sided with the losing party and Norway was given as a war bounty to Sweden in 1815.
+In the Napoleonic wars the Danish king sided with the losing party.
+Consequently Norway became a war bounty for Sweden in 1815.
 That new union lasted until 1905 when Norway finally gained its independence.

 The consequence of the Danish defeat was foreseen by a group of national enthusiasts.

 We arrived at Vøringsfossen yesterday after having taken the ferry on the Nærøyfjord.
 We were on a four day road trip of the Fjord Country.
 It was a beautiful day and we felt extremely happy about coming here.
-This is what I wrote on Tripadvisor:
+This is what what I wrote on Tripadvisor